cheminfo/eln-docs/docs/80_tools/50_pubchem-lookup/README.md

 - **Experimental**: This tab contains physical information measured by different groups, such as the boiling point and the melting point.

-- **Identifiers**: This tab provides the more information on the compound, especially the molecular formula, the canonical SMILES code as well as InChI and InChIKey.
+- **Identifiers**: This tab provides more information about the compound, including the molecular formula, the canonical SMILES code, and the InChI and InChIKey.